Air Fortress: Reception

 Air Fortress garnered average reviews from critics.
 VideoGames & Computer Entertainment's Andy Eddy remarked that the game offered "a great deal" of originally with its mixture of arcade and adventure aspects, but found the music to be repetitive and felt that the overall design could have used more color.
 Nintendo Power gave the game positive ratings to its audiovisual presentation, control, challenge and fun factor.
 Computer Entertainer commended the visuals but noted that the game's difficulty increased quickly after the first fortress, and found the shooter sequences less interesting than the fortresses.
 Play Time's Oliver Menne highlighted its smooth scrolling and lack of flickering, while praising HAL for their work with the graphics and music.

 Retrospective reviews for Air Fortess have been more mixed.
-AllGame's Shelby Babb expressed that the game "does a good job at combining levels of side-scrolling shooting with exploration-style adventure."
+AllGame's Shelby Babb said that the game does a good job of combining side-scrolling shooting levels with exploration-style adventure.
 Game Freaks 365's Stan Stepanic praised the music but felt mixed with the visuals, while criticizing its gameplay and difficulty level.
 Hardcore Gaming 101's Adam King felt overall mixed about the audiovisual presentation but commended the controls.
 A writer for Jeuxvideo.com gave the title a positive outlook.